Best hiking shorts for men and women

 Best eco-friendly option

-& women’s Kiwi Pro III shorts
+and women's Kiwi Pro III Shorts

 British brand Craghoppers is well known for the quality of its walking apparel, and these good-value shorts are based on the same design used in its excellent Kiwi Pro walking trousers.
 The 9-inch shorts (women’s are 2 inches shorter) are extremely functional, with two hand pockets (one with an integrated wipe for cleaning glasses or lenses), plus a thigh pocket on the right leg, and also a rear pocket – all of which have zips.
 The waist is partially elasticated, so a belt isn’t strictly necessary, but there are hoops to accommodate one.

 The Kiwi Pros are made with a quick-drying and comfortable fabric that stretches to allow ease of movement while walking and climbing over stiles, and which has a splash proof finish that repels some drizzle, mud and trail juice.
 Most impressively, though, around 200g of recycled material goes into the construction of each pair (145g for women’s).
 Craghoppers guarantee these shorts for life.

 VERDICT: Functional shorts in quick-drying fabric.

 - For a comfortable hike, browse the best walking socks.